-This measure reports on the prevalence of diabetes.
+This measure reports on the prevalence of diabetes for Indigenous Australians.
 Diabetes is a long-term chronic condition where blood glucose levels become too high.
-Over time, high blood glucose levels can damage various parts of the body, especially the heart and blood vessels, eyes, kidneys and nerves, resulting in permanent disability, mental health problems, reduced quality of life and premature death (Burrow et al. 2016; AIHW 2015d).
+Over time, high blood glucose levels can damage various parts of the body, especially the heart and blood vessels, eyes, kidneys and nerves.
+It can result in permanent disability, mental health problems, reduced quality of life and premature death (AIHW 2015d; Burrow & Ride 2016).
 High blood glucose levels cause complications for both the mother and baby during pregnancy.
 Type 2 diabetes is a significant contributor to morbidity and mortality for Indigenous Australians (AIHW 2015d).